-Subject Photography Exam Board Edexcel Overview The three year course covers a range of photographic techniques and processes such as lighting, viewpoint, aperture, depth of field, shutter speed and movement, chemical processes appropriate to darkroom practices and digital editing.
-Students will explore portraiture, location photography, studio photography, experimental imagery, installation, documentary photography, photo-journalism and moving image (stop motion photography).
+Subject Photography Exam Board AQA Overview The two-year course covers a range of photographic techniques and processes such as lighting, viewpoint, aperture, depth of field, shutter speed and movement and digital editing.
+Students will explore portraiture, location photography, studio photography, and experimental imagery.
 In addition, students will look at how ideas, feelings and meanings are conveyed through photographs and how they relate to their social, historical and cultural contexts.
 A variety of styles and traditions are looked at including contemporary practitioners in art, photography and design.
 GCSE Photography links with key art movements and topics that you have learnt at Key Stage 3.
 However, instead of the class teacher telling you exactly what to do each lesson, projects will start with teachers introducing you to a theme that will develop your skills and approaches.
 Teachers advise, guide you and give you specific tasks to help you produce a personal response.
 By the end of the course you will be competent in your ability to use a range of editing software, particularly Adobe Photoshop.
-Please note because of the nature of the alongside Art and Design unless under con- assessment, it is not advised to study this subject sultation with Miss Sharpe.
-Course Structure Component 1: Personal Portfolio 60%Component 2: Externally Set Assignment 40%Students are introduced to a wide range of photographic methods and materials.
-Students learn how the work of other photographers can inspire them further and inform their decisions when creating personal responses.Component 2: Externally Set Assignment 40% Students receive a set theme as a starting point.
+Please note because of the nature of the alongside Art and Design unless under con assessment, it is not advised to study this subject sultation with Miss Sharpe.
+Course Structure Component 1: Personal Portfolio 60% Students are introduced to a wide range of photographic methods and materials.
+Students learn how the work of other photographers can inspire them further and inform their decisions when creating personal responses.
+Component 2: Externally Set Assignment 40% Students receive a set theme as a starting point.
 Students are expected to interpret the theme using their own ideas and choice of media in order to create a personal response.
 Assessment The work produced for assessment is under controlled conditions.
 Unit 1: Internally set, marked and standardised and externally moderated (approximately 45 hours supervised activity).
 Unit 2: Externally set, internally marked and standardised and externally moderated (approximately 30 hours supervised activity, including 10 hours of sustained focus).
 Will I enjoy the course?
 You will enjoy this course if you are creative; enjoy taking photographs, using editing software and exploring a range of media.
 If you like a challenge, enjoy thinking, analysing images and looking at art, design and photographic artwork this is the course for you.
 It is a demanding, but very rewarding course.
 Above all you will enjoy this course if you are interested in developing your artistic and photographic skills and talents.
 Career Opportunities Photographer, Graphic Designer, Magazine Features Editor, Medical Illustrator, Press Photographer, Television Camera Operator, Advertising Art Director, Digital Marketer, Film/Video Editor, Media Planner, Teacher, Visual Merchandiser, Web Content Manager, Web Designer.
 Students can progress onto A Levels, apprenticeships, foundation course in Art and Design and undergraduate degrees at university.
-Equipment needed You will need a portfolio, sketchbook, basic drawing equipment, craft knife, adhesive, and paints.
-It is not essential that you have your own DSLR camera to study Photography at GCSE level, however, it can be beneficial.
-Some of these items can be ordered through the school at a reduced rate.
-Further Information Mrs K Daveta kdaveta@joycefrankland.org
+Equipment needed · c drawing equipment, craft knife, adhesive, and ur own DSLR camera to study Photography at Further Information Miss K Davis Kdavis@joycefrankland.org